 Elastic is everywhere.
 It’s in everything from the elastic waistbands of clothes to the leg openings of underwear.
 There are elastic threads that you can sew with and even elastics with holes for buttons.

-Depending on the type of elastic, you can sew it directly onto your sewing project, or you can place it inside a casing.
+Depending on the elastic type, you can sew it directly onto your sewing project or place it inside a casing.
 Just make sure when stitching over elastic that you’re using a ballpoint or stretch needle and choosing a stretch stitch for the best results!

 Types of Elastic for Sewing